Workiva/over_react/doc/over_react_redux_documentation.md

 1. `pub run build_runner serve web`
 1. Navigate to `localhost:8080/over_react_redux/`

-If you would like to use the Redux DevTools (only in the multiple_sores example), run the following in addition to starting your server (as described above):
+If you would like to use the Redux DevTools (only in the dev_tools example), run the following in addition to starting your server (as described above):
 1. `npm install -g remotedev-server`
 1. `remotedev --port 8000`
 1. Navigate to `localhost:8000` to see the devtools
-> __Note:__ Only the `ConnectedCounter Store1` state will display in the devtools because only a single store should be connected to devtools at once.

 ## Using it in your project
 1. Add the `redux` package as a dependency in your `pubspec.yaml`.